EdgeFirstAI/documentation/docs/models/ultralytics/benchmarks.md

     |---------------------------------|---------|---------------|-----------|
     | ultralytics-yolov8n-640x640-rgb | 0.272   | 0.138         | 137.66    |

-    Visit the full **BDD100K** dataset [Benchmark here](../../datasets/bdd100k/index.md)
+    Visit the full **BDD100K** dataset [Benchmark here](../../datasets/bdd100k/index.md).

-=== "Coco People"
+=== "COCO People"

     This dataset contains only annotations for person class from original dataset.
 However, all the images are included during training as negative samples

     **Table: Ultralytics on COCO People - RGB - (640x640) - ONNX - (100 epochs)**